PLPAcademy/day-3-assignment-Faithkam/README.md

 C) To activate MySQL Workbench
 D) To allow multiple users to access MySQL

-Answer: B) To secure your MySQL installation with a super-secret password

 How do you begin managing your database after installing MySQL?